If you’re swamped with student loan debt and paying hefty interest charges every month, it can feel like you’ll never make any progress.

 Student loan refinancing can be a useful way to accomplish your goal if you want to pay off your student loans as quickly as possible.
 But refinancing your debt is a major decision, and there are many nuances that depend on your unique situation.

-If you need help navigating through the process or understanding the different aspects, consider setting up a time to talk to a student loan expert before refinancing your debt.
+If you need help navigating through the process or understanding the different aspects, consider setting up a time to talk to a Student Loan Advisor before refinancing your debt.

-You can set up a free student loan refinance consultation with Purefy’s award-winning team of experts.
+You can set up a free student loan refinance consultation with Purefy’s award-winning team of Student Loan Advisors.
 Simply schedule a time that works for you and get personalized refinancing advice for your unique situation and needs.